What is Considered a Fixture When Selling a House?

 Also, if you decide to take certain items and it leaves a big hole (e.g., no wood stove and only the ceiling pipe remains), the buyers might hesitate to submit an offer, knowing they have to buy a replacement.

-Considerations when removing a fixture
+What to consider when removing a fixture

-Corrigan explains that if a seller wants to take a particular fixture, it should also be detached with care and not obvious that it used to be there.
+Corrigan explains that if a seller wants to take a particular fixture, it should also be detached with care and not be obvious that it used to be there.
 Otherwise, the buyer could ask for an entire room to be painted to match the touch-up paint from a TV bracket that was removed.

-Another example is when a seller takes something unexpected, and prompts the buyer to request a replacement due to the damage left behind.
+Think twice before removing something, as it could prompt the buyer to request a replacement due to the damage left behind.

 “They’ll take, say, the door knocker off the front door because they like it, and now you’ve got a door that’s got this big hole, and people are like, well, now you have to buy me a new front door.”

 “Most of them haven’t sold a home in twenty years, and so they don’t know how things have changed.
 In the old days, this wasn’t such a big deal, but today it is.
-We have seller’s disclosures that we fill out; we have a lot to go through with them, so they do even forget when we go through it.
-A lot of them will say, oh, I didn’t remember that.”

 How fixture disputes are settled